 - Robert J. Connor, Ph.D., P.E., Purdue University (2005)

 The Steel Bridge Task Force was formed more than 40 years ago to coordinate research that establishes safe, cost-effective steel bridges and to implement these developments into steel bridge design codes, specifically the AASHTO design codes.
 Its members include steel producers, steel organizations, steel bridge fabricators, bridge owners, the AASHTO T-14 Committee, university faculty, consultants and representatives from the Federal Highway Administration.

 AISI serves as the voice of the American steel industry in the public policy arena and advances the case for steel in the marketplace as the preferred material of choice.
-AISI also plays a lead role in the development and application of new steels and steelmaking technology.
 AISI’s membership is comprised of integrated and electric arc furnace steelmakers, and associate members who are suppliers to or customers of the steel industry.
-For more news about steel and its applications, view AISI’s website at www.steel.org.
-Follow AISI on Facebook or Twitter (@AISISteel).
-Follow AISI’s construction market news on @BuildUsingSteel.
+For more news about steel and its applications, view AISI’s website at www.steel.org and www.buildusingsteel.org.
+Follow AISI on Facebook, LinkedIn, Twitter (@AISISteel), @BuildUsingSteel or Instagram.